 In the 21st Century, it is not unusual for unmarried parents to have children.
 Perhaps these parents are divorced or have no intention of marrying because they are children of divorce.
 The reasons for having children out of wedlock vary and are very personal, but regardless of the reasons for having children outside of the institution of marriage, it’s frequency has raised issues in the family courts over the rights of unmarried fathers.

 When a child is born to married parents, the woman’s husband is automatically presumed to be the child’s father.
-But when a child is born to unmarried parents, paternity must be legally established before the father can have rights.
+But when a child is born to unmarried parents, who has custody?
+Paternity must be legally established before the father can have rights.
 So, until paternity is established, the family courts cannot issue orders for child support or child custody.

 Establishing Paternity in Iowa